Article 11.

 § 160D-1128.
 Fire limits.

-(a) County Fire Limits. – A county may by ordinance establish and define fire limits in any area within the county and not within a city.
+(a) County Fire Limits. - A county may by ordinance establish and define fire limits in any area within the county and not within a city.
 The limits may include only business and industrial areas.
-Within any fire limits, no frame or wooden building or addition thereto may be erected, altered, repaired, or moved, either into the fire limits or from one place to another within the limits, except upon the permit of the inspection department and approval of the Commissioner of Insurance.
+Within any fire limits, no frame or wooden building or addition thereto may be erected, altered, repaired, or moved, either into the fire limits or from one place to another within the limits, except upon the permit of the inspection department and approval of the State Fire Marshal.
 The governing board may make additional regulations necessary for the prevention, extinguishment, or mitigation of fires within the fire limits.

 (b) Municipal Fire Limits. - The governing board of every incorporated city shall pass one or more ordinances establishing and defining fire limits, which shall include the principal business portions of the city and which shall be known as primary fire limits.
 In addition, the governing board may, in its discretion, establish and define one or more separate areas within the city as secondary fire limits.